All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Innocent Bystander: Invoked.
 To not being attacked by the Marines, Kokoro claims that she and her granddaughter are just hostages.
 Lampshaded immediately by Franky Family members to support her: "Could there be drunker hostage?"

 - Lady Drunk: Kokoro is constantly drunk and with a dizzy smile.
 She started drinking after Tom died.
 She somehow manages to drink far more than her bottle could actually contain.

 - Nice Hat: Wears a nice and large train conductor hat to show what her job is.

 - Parental Substitute: Kokoro served as a mother-figure to Iceburg and Cutty Flam/Franky just as Tom served as their father-figure.
 She even talks about how her heart warms when she sees the two of them finally get along as they work together to build the Thousand Sunny.

 - Perpetual Smiler: She almost always has a smile plastered on her face, unless she's very upset, such as when Tom was taken away or Nami insists on endangering herself to save Luffy from Aqua Laguna.

 - Seashell Bra: When she's revealed to be a mermaid, she's only wearing a pair of shells as a bra.
 Being very fat and ugly, it isn't a nice view.

 - Stepford Smiler: Always has a drunken smile on her face, but she still hasn't gotten over Tom's death.

-- Terrible Artist: After greeting the Straw Hats to Water 7, she hands them a map of the island, but is so poorly drawn Nami can't interpret anything.
+- Terrible Artist: After sending the Straw Hats to Water 7, she hands them a map of the island, but it's so poorly drawn that Nami can't understand anything.
 Most likely because Kokoro was ridiculously drunk when she drew it.

 - You Gotta Have Blue Hair: She has green hair, which her granddaughter, Chimney, inherited.